How to Make a Mojito

 We all know there is a difference between how to make a Mojito and how to make a great one!
 Check out our pro tips below for the perfect serve every time:

-• Wash your mint: Wash your mint thoroughly before muddling as it often is grown in sandy soil
+• Wash your mint: Wash your mint thoroughly before muddling, as it is often grown in sandy soil

-• Muddle right: To muddle the right way, pop the washed mint into the bottom of your shaker or jar with the sugar and lime juice and crush it gently with the end of a wooden rolling pin, wooden spoon or pestle to release the aromatic oils and juices.
+• Muddle right: To muddle the right way, pop the washed mint into the bottom of your shaker or jar with the sugar and lime juice and crush it gently with the end of a wooden rolling pin, wooden spoon, or pestle to release the aromatic oils and juices.
 You’ll want to keep some of the crunchy sugar texture

 • Add extra zing: If you love lime as much as we do, chop a whole lime into chunks and muddle it along with your mint for a zestier drink